HDorian/lseg_devops_terraform/README.md

 🚨 Disclaimer: Work In Progress 🚨

-🛑 This module is unfinished due to time constraints.
+🛑 This module is unfinished due to time constraints and was only tested locally to this point.
 To ensure compliance with Checkov security policies, several values were hardcoded instead of making them fully configurable.
 Some areas may require manual intervention or further improvements for production readiness.
 It was also developed as part of an interview assignment, where the requirements were minimal.
 To demonstrate a professional and production-ready environment, I approached a fully modular 3-tier architecture.
 However, I acknowledge that additional modules are needed for a complete enterprise-grade setup, including but not limited to:

 Tagging Module – Ensures all resources are consistently tagged for cost management and compliance.